h0ethan04/h0ethan04/README.md

 ### Hi there!
-My name is Ethan Ho and I am a third year Computer Science major at UCI!
+My name is Ethan Ho and I am a fourth year Computer Science major at UCI!

 I'm working on becoming a well rounded developer by combining my classes and extracurricular activities.
 I suffer from a ~~severe~~ mild caffeine addiction -- I currently make my own cold brew and enjoy specialty milk drinks, matchas and macchiatos.